 There have been no major noted side effects of Pantocid DSR, but the event of their occurrence cannot be ruled out.

-The patient can administer the Pantocid DSR Capsule in two ways: (a) Oral and (b) Rectal.
+The patient can administer the Pantocid DSR in two ways: (a) Oral and (b) Rectal.
 When taken orally, it is advised to swallow the whole capsule without chewing or breaking it.
-The dose of the medicine prescribed by the doctor is based on the medical history, current medication and weight of the patient.
+The dose of Pantocid prescribed by the doctor is based on the medical history, current medication and weight of the patient.

-The doctor generally advises the patient to take the drug at least 30 minutes before taking a meal.
+The doctor generally advises the patient to take Pantocid DSR at least 30 minutes before taking a meal.
 For adults, the maximum advisable dosage is limited to 30 mg per day.
-The dosage of the medicine should be taken as instructed by the doctor.
+The dosage of Pantocid should be taken as instructed by the doctor.
 Pantocid DSR should not be used by patients for more than 14 days.
 In case the symptoms don’t reduce then consult the doctor for a substitute or an alternative.
 The patient should not stop the medication in between even if the symptoms disappear.
 It is advisable to consult the doctor before stopping it.
 In case the medicine doesn’t work then consult the doctor.

-Pantocid DSR Capsule is composed of the following active ingredients:
+Pantocid DSR is composed of the following active ingredients:

 There are many substitutes of Pantocid DSR that are readily available in the market.
 Some of them are: